dynexcoin/mode_assisted_unsupervised_learning/README.md

 # Mode-Assisted QRBM as Python Class

 Can be universally used.
-MNIST trainging comparison of CD-1 vs. Mode-Assisted.
+Here's an example using the MNIST data-set, comparison of CD-1 vs. Mode-Assisted.
 While traditional model training (CD) fails to improve at one point (blue line), is the new PyTorch mode-assisted Quantum Boltzmann Machine (QRBM) breaking through that boundary and proving superior capability in pattern reproduction and detailing:

 ![Figure_8](https://github.com/dynexcoin/mode_assisted_unsupervised_learning/blob/main/Figure_8.jpg)